Erarta: Russia in Erarta

 Russia in Erarta project is aimed at promoting contemporary Russian art and establishing a cultural dialogue between Saint Petersburg and other Russian cities.
 The museum's curatorial team frequently travels to other parts of the country, taking the highlights of Erarta's permanent collection on travelling exhibitions and bringing back to St. Petersburg outstanding artworks from Samara, Perm, Novosibirsk, Izhevsk, Ufa, Krasnodar, Vladivostok and other cities.
 In turn, Erarta showcased its collection in Krasnodar, Omsk, Surgut, Khanty-Mansiysk, Kazan, Saratov, Lipetsk, Kirov, Yekaterinburg, Chelyabinsk, Veliky Novgorod, and other cities across Russia.

 U-space

 U-spaces are immersive installations created in collaboration with various artists, each with its particular theme and mood.
 During a 15-minute session, each U-Space provides a unique emotional and mental experience to a group of up to 5 visitors.

 YOUnits

 YOUnits on floor 3 of Erarta Museum are 50 small cubicles that can be rented for creative self-expression.
 YOUnits can display any media or genre: design, photography, painting, sculpture, installation or collage art.

 The Valley of Colours

 In 2019 Erarta Museum presented The Valley of Colours, a book for the whole family written by Erarta's founder Marina Varvarina and illustrated by the artist Nikolai Kopeikin.
-The plot is an entertaining tale of fantastic adventures of colours, which eventually led to the creation of a rich palette from the three primary colours.
-Despite being a fictional story, the book contains extensive facts about the life and customs of people of different countries that are entwined with elements of psychological aspects of colour perception.